 Red Mountain Park, Birmingham

-In 2006 the Alabama Legislature designated the unfinished project as part of the Alabama state parks system and created the Red Mountain Greenway and Recreational Commission "to own, preserve, restore, maintain and promote the park."
-In 2007 the legislature designated the commission a state agency with exclusive control over the park and responsibility for its planning and development.
-The park's master plan received an award from the American Society of Landscape Architects in 2012.
+In 2006, the Alabama Legislature designated the project as part of the state park system, creating the Red Mountain Greenway and Recreational Commission to oversee its development.
+A year later, the commission became a state agency with full authority over the park.
+The park’s thoughtfully designed master plan earned recognition from the American Society of Landscape Architects in 2012-the same year the park opened to the public.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Birmingham.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.